benbierens/constellations/spec.md

   }
 }
 ```

+When a node receives the CID packet, it verify that the signature matches one of the owner keys, admin keys, or mod keys.

 #### Delayed initialization
 The column objects have one additional important property: They can be used to cache packets and replay them later.
 This is needed when initialization packets are received out of order.
 For example: